opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

 --------------------------------
 .. c:type:: OpponentColorDescriptorExtractor

-Class adapting a descriptor extractor to compute descripors in the Opponent Color Space (refer to Van de Sande et al., CGIV 2008 *Color Descriptors for Object Category Recognition*).
+Class adapting a descriptor extractor to compute descriptors in the Opponent Color Space (refer to Van de Sande et al., CGIV 2008 *Color Descriptors for Object Category Recognition*).
 Input RGB image is transformed in the Opponent Color Space.
 Then, an unadapted descriptor extractor (set in the constructor) computes descriptors on each of three channels and concatenates